COMET: Co-Optimization of a CNN Model using Efficient-Hardware OBC Techniques: Proposed Architecture

 \subsection{Address Generator and Control Unit}

-At the core of the address generator is a set of nested counters operating under the FSM’s supervision, responsible for address generation and read/write data scheduling.
-As shown in Fig.~\ref{fig3b}, the counter architecture consists of a dedicated \texttt{cntr0} and three hierarchical counter groups for read (\texttt{rd\_cntr\#$m$}), calculation (\texttt{cal\_cntr\#$m$}), and write (\texttt{wr\_cntr\#$m$}) operations.
-Each group contains four levels of counters indexed by \( m \in \{1,4\} \), corresponding respectively to tiling (i.e., partitioning a convolution into smaller blocks for efficient computation), spatial position \((h,w)\) as defined in (1), output channel index \((n)\), and layer index.
-The standalone \texttt{cntr0} tracks the clock cycle index within the OBC-GEMM computation.
-The signals marked \(\circled{1}\) to \(\circled{4}\) in Fig.~\ref{fig3b} represent the hierarchical carry mechanism, which enables stepwise progression within each counter group and governs the transfer of counter values between the read, calculation, and write stages.
+At the core of the address generator is a set of nested counters managed by the FSM, handling address generation and read/write scheduling.
+As shown in Fig.~\ref{fig3b}, the architecture includes a dedicated \texttt{cntr0} and three hierarchical counter groups for read (\texttt{rd\_cntr\#$m$}), calculation (\texttt{cal\_cntr\#$m$}), and write (\texttt{wr\_cntr\#$m$}) operations.
+Each group has four levels of counters indexed by \( m \in \{1,4\} \), corresponding to tiling, spatial position \((h,w)\), output channel \((n)\), and layer index. \texttt{cntr0} tracks the OBC-GEMM clock cycle.
+Signals \(\circled{1}\)–\(\circled{4}\) in Fig.~\ref{fig3b} indicate the hierarchical carry mechanism, enabling stepwise progression and value transfer between read, calculation, and write stages.